 We can also see that Johnny is at one point in jail in Cobra Kai season 3, and from the looks of his bruised and cut face, he’s been on the losing side of a fight.
 Meanwhile, the trailer also shows LaRusso crying at one point, but it’s also unclear what he’s crying about.

 Some other quick shots show that Robby Keene (Tanner Buchanan) is in some sort of juvenile detention center – possibly due to his fight with Miguel (Xolo Maridueña) that ended with Robby kicking Miguel off a school balcony.
-But the trailer ends with Miguel waking up in a hospital, although what state he’s in won’t be seen until Cobra Kai Season Three.
+We will see Miguel waking up in a hospital, although what state he’s in won’t be seen until Cobra Kai Season Three.
 However, in a tweet by Zabka from October 1st, we see the Cobra Kai logo beating along to the sound of a heartbeat.
-At the end of the short video, it seems as though the heartbeat stops…

 Here’s who we know will be back for Cobra Kai season 3, for certain…